-With funding from BP Alaska, the Juneau Assembly, and the Rasmuson Foundation, United Way of Southeast Alaska partnered with the McDowell Group to identify important and timely issues in the community that reflect broad public priorities and to engage interested individuals, health and social services organizations, and legislative decision makers to addresses these issues.
-Specifically, these indicators address United Way of Southeast Alaska’s three areas of focus: education, health, and income stability.
+With funding from BP Alaska, the Juneau Assembly, and the Rasmuson Foundation, United Way of Southeast Alaska partnered with the McDowell Group to identify important and time sensitive issues in the community.

 What are community indicators?

 Community indicators are a tool for informing and mobilizing citizens and policy makers to improve the quality of life for everyone.
 The Sustainable Seattle Organization, which has long been active in the use of community indicators in Washington State, defines them as “bits of information that highlight what is happening in a large system.”

 Important facts about indicators:

 • Indicators do not tell us everything we need to know to understand whole communities or issues.